kyilmaz2421/In-memory-key-value-store/README.md

 `KV_PAIR_COUNT` is the number of blocks allocated per pod (per bucket) to write kv pairs each block is then comprised of 288 bytes (32 for key and 256 for value).
 Note: The tester sets this number to 256 so I did this as well.

-lastly for each bucket the 20 bytes are there for bookeeping purposes as described below:
+Lastly for each bucket the 20 bytes are there for bookeeping purposes as described below:

 1. The 1st set of 4 bytes: `numFreeLeft` determining how many blocks of `KV_PAIRS` in pod are free still and haven’t been written to, this initialized to `KV_PAIR_COUNT` up creation of the shared memory